SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab2v3.md

 ### Task 2: Run miyagi frontend locally

-In this lab, you will run the Miyagi frontend locally by starting the development server and verifying the user interface for functionality and interaction.
+In this task, you will run the Miyagi frontend locally by starting the development server and verifying the user interface for functionality and interaction.

 1. Open a new terminal: by navigating  **miyagi/ui** and right-click on **ui/typescript** , in cascading menu select **Open in Integrated Terminal**.